Blood Thinners: Can You Still Get Your Teeth Cleaned?

 If you’re taking blood thinners and require dental surgery, precautions need to be taken.
 Each case is different but there are general guidelines, depending on your specific situation.

 You only need to take them for a short period

 If you take blood thinners on a temporary basis such as following knee surgery, dental work is usually postponed until you no longer need the medication.

 If you take blood thinners on a permanent basis, and your bleeding time is within a safe range, treatment can proceed as normal.
 If the bleeding time is high, other steps may need to be taken (in consultation with your physician).
 In general, reducing or stopping your blood thinning medication is avoided.

 Ultimately, the decision will have to take into account all pertinent factors, but it’s generally possible to ensure patients can receive the dental care they need without exposing them to undue risk.

 Teeth cleaning and comprehensive dentistry in Red Deer

 If you need dental work, trust the experts at Parkland Mall Dental Centre.
-Our team can help with all your dental needs, from teeth cleaning and restorations to root canals and extractions.
+Our dentists in Red Deer can help with all your dental needs, from teeth cleaning and restorations to root canals and extractions.
 Contact us today to find out how we can help or to make an appointment.